 NETGEAR today unveils its latest travel router, the Nighthawk 5G M7 Hotspot with eSIM (model MH7150).

-From the name, which is a mouthful and leaves nothing to the imagination—we’ll call it “M7” from here on out for short—it’s easy to spot that new device has a lot that sets it apart from previous models.
+From the name, which is a mouthful and leaves nothing to the imagination—we’ll call it “M7” from here on out for short—it’s easy to spot that the new device has a lot that sets it apart from previous models.
 Among other things, it’s not a downgrade from the M7 Pro that came out late last year, though it does share some similarities and, indeed, has a few inferior specs.

 That doesn’t make it a “worse” device.
 In fact, all things considered, the M7 seems to be a more complete travel router, sensibly designed for frequent international travelers.
 It has features none of the existing travel routers I’ve seen have, including previous NETGEAR mobile hotspots.